HelmholtzAI-Consultants-Munich/Echo2Pheno/README.md

 ## Running for an entire experiment

+If you wish to run the automatic feature estimation framework for multiple mice then you can run the ```run4all.py``` script.
+This will recursively call the ```end2end_framework.py```.
+The arguments of this script are the similar to those of the ```end2end_framework.py``` with the difference that the -i argument should take the path to the directory containing the dicom files from which we wish to extract features.

 **Example run**
 ```
 python run4all.py -i home/datasets/cardioMice/ -m 40 -w all
 ```

 ## Results
-Example of outputs of running the end2end_framework
+Example of outputs of running the ```end2end_framework.py```